stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 ## Running Commands and Scripts on Remote Systems ##

-Use the *Invoke-Command* commandlet to run PowerShell commands on remote systems:
+Use the *Invoke-Command* cmdlet to run PowerShell commands on remote systems:

 ~~~powershell
 Invoke-Command -ComputerName server1,server2,server3 -ScriptBlock { Get-Service }